 Our survey also highlighted an additional quality signal that is becoming increasingly important: trustworthiness.
-Across all platforms, 83% of viewers in Italy indicated that they expect high-quality content to be trustworthy.17 This finding underscores the growing significance of trust in the digital age, where misinformation and disinformation can spread rapidly.
+Across all platforms, 82% of respondents indicated that they expect high-quality content to be trustworthy.17 This finding underscores the growing significance of trust in the digital age, where misinformation and disinformation can spread rapidly.

-When comparing different sources of video content, YouTube is ranked second for providing accurate and trustworthy videos, on a par with streaming platforms.18 Moreover, it ranked #1 for trustworthiness among younger viewers aged 18-34.
+When comparing different sources of video content, YouTube is ranked second for providing accurate and trustworthy videos, just behind SVOD platforms.18 Moreover, it ranked #1 for trustworthiness among younger viewers aged 18-34.
 In comparison, social media trustworthiness trailed behind that of all other platforms.19